We both stand behind his office door in silence, waiting for him to let us in.

 I try hard to figure out if there’s some existing link between having the Union Jack incorporated in your flag and being discriminated, but cannot find any.

 “Who said that?
-My employees would never do racist remarks such as this because they know they will get fired.
+My employees would never do racist remarks such as this because they know they’ll get fired.
 Tell me the name”.

 “Tell me the name!”

 “I will never tell you the name.
 It’s not my job to tell you the name.
-I will never accuse people.
-Even if they already did accuse me.
 I am not a backstabber“.

 “I already fired an intern, you know that?”